paritytech/wasm-utils/README.md

 ./start.sh
 ```

-and then open `http://localhost:8000`, press `Execute call` to run a contract `call` function, see browser console log for gas counter
+and then open `http://localhost:8000`, specify input stream in `Input` input, press `Execute call` to run a contract `call` function, see storage update (if contract produced any) as well as `Result` stream (again, if contract produced any).

 see `/samples` directory for sample contracts that are compiled this way